 The general public is welcome to use the Dayton Memorial Library for research and study.
 Those age 16 and older may also get a free library card and have up to six items checked out at a time.
 For more information on circulation policies, including fees for overdue or lost materials, see Checking Out Materials.

 Onsite access to many article databases, including approximately 5,000 full-text journals, is available at the Dayton Memorial Library.
-Guests of Regis are limited to one hour of online computer use each day.
+Guests of Regis are limited to one hour of online computer use each day if computers are available.
+Guests are not guaranteed access to computers.
 Academic research takes priority over all other online activities.
+Please see the linked policy below for more information on guest access to computers.

 A wireless network with guest access is available throughout Dayton Memorial Library.
 You will be asked to set up an account when you connect to the guest access.
-A brochure for helping you connect to network services is available at the reference desk.
 Please note that you may be required to update your laptop's security settings and software in order to connect to the network.

 Research classes are available for college preparatory high school classes (e.g., Advanced Placement, International Baccalaureate) so that students may experience the resources of a college library and get a taste of what research will be like at the next level.
 The instructional classroom has 19 student terminals, so we recommend groups no larger than 20 at a time.
 Due to heavy internal instructional loads at the beginning of each semester, most sessions should be scheduled two to three months after the beginning of each term.
 Contact Martin Garnar, Reference Services Librarian, by e-mail or by calling 303-964-5459 for more information and to schedule classes.